 Khichdi is wholesome one pot meal made with lentil and rice and a great comfort food for us .
-There are many variations of khichdi recipes in Indian cuisine, using dal and rice in different proportions.
-For making dal khichdi, mostly moong dal is used, in some areas arhar/toor dal khichdi is also popular.
-But the Chana dal khichdi which I am sharing today is a punjabi khichdi recipe.
+There are many variations of khichdi recipes in Indian cuisine.
+In this post I am sharing Punjabi Khichdi recipe that is made with chana dal and rice.
+This Bhuni khichdi is mostly cooked for Makar Sankranti.